FOCUS AREAS

 ACTIVE FOREST STEWARDSHIP

 During treatments, small diameter trees are most often chipped or burned onsite during fuel load reduction projects but could be utilized in durable wood products.
+This work of using wood for its highest and best purpose can help offset the costs of ongoing forest treatments.

 EDUCATION